Ford Sierra: Diesel engines

-Special edition models
+Special-edition models

 In 1983, the high-performance XR4i version was introduced.
-It utilised the same 2.8 L Cologne engine as used in the Ford Capri 2.8 Injection of that era and sported a restyled version of the 3-door Sierra bodyshell.
+It used the same 2.8 L Cologne engine as used in the Ford Capri 2.8 Injection of that era and sported a restyled version of the 3-door Sierra bodyshell.
 The double rear spoiler and curious multi-pillared rear windows were considered over-styled by some prospective buyers, and the car never achieved the cult status of the smaller Fiesta XR2 and Escort XR3i.
 A version of the XR4i with a 2.3 L turbocharged engine was sold in the United States as the Merkur XR4Ti.
 The XR4Ti was raced in Europe, most notably by Andy Rouse who used one to win the 1985 BTCC.

 In South Africa, there was a 3.0 L V6 version, called the XR6, also made in South Africa was a limited run of 250 V8 XR8s for saloon car racing homologation in 1984.
 These were based on the Ford Windsor 302 engine.

-In 1985 the XR4i was replaced by the XR4x4, which was based on the five-door hatchback, had four-wheel drive and was powered by the same 2.8 L V6 engine but wasn't equipped with the bi-plane rear spoiler.
+In 1985 the XR4i was replaced by the XR4x4, which was based on the five-door hatchback, had four-wheel drive and was powered by the same 2.8-litre V6 engine but wasn't equipped with the biplane rear spoiler.
 Only a very limited number of three-door XR4x4's have been built.
 By the end of its production in 1990, 23,540 had been produced.
 From 1990 to 1993 the XR4x4 was available with both the revised 2.9 EFi and 2.0 DOHC EFi engines.
 The XR4i also made a reappearance (as a badging exercise) in 5-door form but with the DOHC 2.0 engine instead of the V6.

 In 1989, Ford nodded towards its past and created the Sierra 2.0i 2000E, a model name used with limited success on the Mk3 Cortina.
 The Sierra 2000E had two-tone metallic paint, alloys, light grey leather interior, and a trip computer in addition the standard features on the 'Ghia' models.
-It was only available in saloon form and a limited number of models were sold between 1989 and 1991.
-Ford used this to showcase the new DOHC twin cam engine which was also released in 1989.
+It was available only in saloon form and a limited number of models were sold between 1989 and 1991.
+Ford used this to showcase the new DOHC twin-cam engine which was also released in 1989.

 In Argentina the non-injected XR4 model was equipped with the Taunus 2.3 engine and was produced between 1986 and 1991.
 In this market the most direct rival was the Renault Fuego 2.2.